 Solar and wind

-Some RVs will have a built-in surge protector, some will have an external one, and some have none at all.
-The purpose of them is to make sure the shore power is clean and steady before letting it into the trailer.
-This protects from power surges, both natural and unnatural.
-They are not essential, but they do help preserve the integrity of the RV’s electrical systems.
-If your RV has one of these, be aware that there is usually a short delay from when you connect power to when the surge protector allows power to the RV.
-Typically it is around 20 seconds.
-This can be confusing if you are not aware of it.
+If you use a surge protector, be aware that there is usually a short delay from when you connect power to when the surge protector allows power to the RV.
+Typically it is around 20 to 60 seconds.
+This delay can be confusing if you are not aware of it.

-That covers the basics plus a little bit more.
-Generally, RV electricity is a no hassle situation, but it pays to know the basics so you can have a trouble-free adventure.
-If you want to learn more about basic RV systems, check out Learning Your Way Around an RV.
-If you want to dig a little deeper into electricity you can read more about it here.
+Generally, operating an RV electrical system is a no-hassle situation, but it is important to know the basics so you can have a trouble-free adventure.
+If you want to learn more about the basics of RV electricity, check out Learning Your Way Around an RV.
+If you want to dig a little deeper into electricity, you can read more about it here.

-Feeling charged up?
+Are you feeling charged up?
 Ready to zap boredom with a grand RV Adventure?
-Start your search for a great rental RV now!